-The Investigator didn't uphold Mr C's complaint.
-The Investigator said Mr C had submitted his SIPP application directly so there was no reason for Mattioli Woods to decline it.
-He also said Mattioli Woods had arranged for Mr C to speak with a representative of Mattioli Woods to ensure Mr C understood the risks involved.
+An Investigator considered Mr A's complaint.
+He thought Mr A had complained in time but didn't uphold it.
+The Investigator said Mr A had submitted his SIPP application directly so there was no reason for Mattioli Woods to decline it.
+He also said Mattioli Woods had arranged for Mr A to speak with a representative of Mattioli Woods to ensure Mr A understood the risks involved.
 While the Investigator noted he hadn't seen evidence of the due diligence checks Mattioli Woods completed on the investment in Fund V, there was no evidence to suggest it was fraudulent or that the investment was inappropriate for a SIPP.